salesforce/akita/README.md

 ![Akita](https://s8.postimg.cc/d4m3fc9tx/image.png)

-> _State Management Tailored-Made for JS Applications_
+> A Reactive State Management Tailored-Made for JS Applications

 Whether it be Angular, React, Vue, Web Components or plain old vanilla JS, Akita can do the heavy lifting and serve as a useful tool for maintaining clean, boilerplate-free, and scalable applications.